Skip to main content

 add_executable(gpu-cubeDemo ${CMAKE_CURRENT_SOURCE_DIR}/cube_demo.c ${COMMON_SOURCE_FILES})

-add_executable(testDemo ${CMAKE_CURRENT_SOURCE_DIR}/testDemo.c ${COMMON_SOURCE_FILES}) # Create a new executable file
+add_executable(testDemo ${CMAKE_CURRENT_SOURCE_DIR}/testDemo.c ${COMMON_SOURCE_FILES}) # Create a new executable

 target_link_libraries(gpu-cubeDemo ${LINK_LIBRARIES})